Kakifrucht/HalfminerSystem/README.md

     - Set news and motd message
   - /hms
     - Reload config (reload)
-    - Search for homes in a given radius (searchhomes)
+    - Search for homes in a given radius, hooking into Essentials (searchhomes)
     - Rename items, supports lore (rename)
     - Ring players to get their attention (ring)
     - Edit skillelo of player (updateskill)